 I never knew I’d benefit from jobs for introverts.
 I spent the better half of high school and college thinking I was an extrovert.
 I enjoy spending time with friends, do well at networking, and get along with pretty much anyone.
-However, I noticed myself getting burned out and could not stand working in a cube at my first job out of college.
+However, I noticed myself getting burned out and could not stand my work environment while at my first job out of college.

-It was exhausting and required constant interaction, which was overwhelming.
+It was exhausting and required constant social interaction, which was overwhelming.
 It was until I found a new job that gave me an office.
 I was finally at peace.
-This was when I decided to take the Meyers-Briggs personality test and it turns out, I’m an extrovert.
+This was when I decided to take the Meyers-Briggs personality test and it turns out, I’m an introvert.

 That must be why working in an open office environment really exhausted me.
 What about you?
 Are you an introvert?